New York, 2024-26

 Quetzal Fringe is a color exploration of an extraordinarily long tail feather of an imaginary mythical Quetzal, Guatemala’s national bird.

 As Canaries in a Coal Mine.
-Portraits of Avian Families at Risk
+Portraits of Avian Families at Risk,

 Dyckman Farmhouse Museum, New York, NY